yardnsm/node-mashov/README.md

 Type: `Object`, `string`<br>
 Default: `'inbox'`

+Mashov's API lets you query conversations in a... weird way.
+This wrapper includes support for that.

-If string, it'll fetch all of the messages matched the type.
-It could be in of the following:
+If `query` is a string, it'll fetch all of the messages matched the type.
+It could be one of the following:
 - `'inbox'` - Inbox
 - `'archive'` - Archived messages
 - `'unread'` - Unread messages